Pradeepkm21/QuizQuest/README.md

 # inQUIZitive

+### Dynamic Quiz Application

+- **Secure Authentication:**
-##Developed a dynamic quiz application with secure user authentication for login and logout.
+  - Implemented robust user authentication for secure login and logout.

+- **Comprehensive Quiz Management:**
-##Implemented comprehensive quiz management system allowing administrators to create various quiz types and distribute to users.
+  - Developed a powerful system for administrators to create, manage, and distribute various types of quizzes to users.

+- **Group Management:**
-##Created group management functionality for admins to establish groups and assign quizzes efficiently.
+  - Enabled administrators to efficiently establish groups and assign quizzes, ensuring seamless quiz distribution.

-##Designed an interactive, user-friendly quiz window with review functionality, enabling users to attempt quizzes and review completed ones with scores.
+- **Interactive Quiz Window:**
+  - Designed a user-friendly interface where users can:
+    - Attempt quizzes in an engaging environment.
+    - Review completed quizzes along with their scores.

+---

+**inQUIZitive** offers a streamlined and interactive experience for both administrators and users, fostering a dynamic and educational environment.